 The Institute for Chinese Studies is dedicated to helping students strengthen and improve their Chinese skills while fostering an interactive Chinese environment on the NNU campus.
 The Institute also serves students in the K-12 arena in Idaho to create a platform that expands their knowledge of the Mandarin language and brings about cultural awareness.
 In essence, the Institute operates as a gateway to China's diversified culture by providing a wealth of international experiences.

 Faculty members of Chinese Sudies are skillful professors from NWU.
-For those students interested in Chinese Studies, classes are available at the Nampa campus, the Boise Center and at selected schools in the Treasure Valley.
+For those students interested in Chinese Studies, classes are available at the Nampa campus and at selected schools in the Boise Valley.

 The Institute's Mission